Online Therapy Research

 Would you like to help with a new study investigating the process of online therapy as it is experienced by clients?

 Leon Fletcher-Tomenius, a doctoral student in Counselling Psychology at London Metropolitan University, is actively recruiting participants for a study investigating the processes involved in online therapy from the perspective of clients who have actually participated in online therapy.
-If you’ve used online therapy services yourself — either from this site or our new spin-off at MyTherapist.com, or from any other site — just check the details at the end of this post if you’d like to participate.
+If you’ve used online therapy services yourself — either from this site or our new spin-off site, or from any other site — just check the details at the end of this post if you’d like to participate.

 Long-time readers might remember that we published a look at the online therapy process a few years back (see “9 Observations About the Practice and Process of Online Therapy“), but notably this was from the perspective of an online therapist working in private practice.
 Few if any other individual practitioners have addressed the therapeutic process from the vantage point of actual clinical experience with such a large evidence base of client interactions, and precious little analysis of the online therapeutic process specifically from the vantage point of real clients has ever been made available.